 That is especially true of fantasy cricket, being a virtual reincarnation of the fans’ contact with the IPL.
 Dream11 is the leading operator and is associated with as many as six IPL clubs.
 Even more, it holds the sponsorship rights for the entire IPL championship.
 The Mobile Premier League is far behind in market share but still quite present.

 For Indians, cricket is not just a sport, it’s a religion.
 Merging the two passions of gambling and cricket is a powerful vehicle and investors know it.
-The Dream11 franchise has over 80 million users and is backed by Tencent, while Alibaba and the Japanese SoftBank Group invest in all the leading gaming Apps.
+The Dream11 franchise has nearly 100 million users and is backed by Tencent, while Alibaba and the Japanese SoftBank Group invest in all the leading gaming Apps.

 Rummy, in its present form, has also been popular for over a century in India.
 Currently, depending on a gaming platform, it is reported as a stable presence in all top 10 skill games rankings.
 Online presence is growing constantly, as searches link to both sites and apps such as Adda53, Ace2Three and Deccan Rummy.